triplecanopy/b-ber/README.md

 ## Contribution Guidelines

 Pull requests are welcome.
-If you plan to contribute to b-ber's [development](https://github.com/triplecanopy/b-ber/wiki/Installing-b-ber-for-Development) please send a notification to [b-ber@canopycanopycanopy.com](mailto:b-ber@canopycanopycanopy.com), so that we are aware of any contributions you plan on making.
+If you plan to contribute to b-ber's [development](https://github.com/triplecanopy/b-ber/wiki/Installing-b-ber-for-Development), please send an email to [b-ber@canopycanopycanopy.com](mailto:b-ber@canopycanopycanopy.com), so that we are aware of any contributions you plan on making.
 There is no explicit style-guide, but a style of coding that's consistent with the existing codebase should be maintained.

 ## Code of Conduct